 Computers are much faster today, but “mail merge” is a phrase I sometimes use to describe what happens when I head off to rest.
 In the morning, I think more clearly and I am ready to think and write!
 When I sleep, I realize I am sorting out a great deal of information that I’ve absorbed during the day.
 In the morning, my attitude is improved and I can tackle almost any challenge.

 I have not always practiced total “healthy living.”
-While I have exercised fairly regularly over the years, and I have shopped at healthy food stores like Whole Foods since it opened (when I was in college), until 2010 or so I did not get adequate rest, and in my younger days, I enjoyed the occasional cigarette at lunch and after work.
-I gave that up entirely in 2000.
+While I have exercised fairly regularly over the years, and I have shopped at healthy food stores starting when I was in college, up until 2010 or so, I did not get adequate rest.
+And in my younger days I enjoyed the occasional cigarette at lunch and after work (I gave the latter up entirely in 2000).

 In 2010 with the “down economy,” I decided to focus on rest, getting a complete medical check-up, exercising regularly, and launching Carolyn’s Nonprofit Blog and my presence on social media.
-I sorted through my personal/family papers and files going back to my childhood, and I “reclaimed” my successes, and reviewed my challenges (a healthy mental activity).
-Through this process, I found my mind and body finally got the rest they needed.
+I sorted through my personal/family papers and files going back to my childhood, and I “reclaimed” my successes and I reviewed my challenges (doing this was a healthy mental activity).
+Through the process, I found my mind and body finally got the rest they needed.
 I also started catching-up with my original interests in international affairs, and I began reading the global news regularly.
 My horizons expanded quite a bit past Texas.